 The company's core product is a hosted software system.
 The core component is an Internet accessible API.
 To function, this API must be assessible over the public Internet.

 Approved submissions and public data are accessible over HTTP with no credentials.
 Access to private data (such as unapproved submissions and moderation functions) requires API requests to be authenticated.
 Authenticated requests must be made over HTTPS.
 Access to authenticated resources is not permitted over unencrypted HTTP.

 Software developers working on the system are aware of the OWASP guidelines.

 New releases of the software must pass a series of automated acceptance tests in a development environment before being released to production.
 These tests include regression tests around access control and the visiblity of protected resources.
 The development system is regularly subjected to scans from an automated integrated penetration testing tool.
 These scans are periodically performed on the live system.

 The application and data are stored on Contribly servers, Amazon EC2 and Google Cloud.

-The live system components and persisted user data reside in the Amazon EC2 EU-WEST-1 region (Republic of Ireland) and the Google Cloud EUROPE-WEST2 region (England).
+The live system components and persisted user data reside in the Amazon EC2 EU-WEST-1 region (Republic of Ireland) and the Google Cloud EUROPE-WEST2 region.

-All staff and contractors (excluding suppliers) involved in the day to day operation of the system are located in England.
+All staff and contractors (excluding suppliers) involved in the day to day operation of the system are located in Europe.

 All persisted user data is held with the European Economic Area (EEA) EEA.